MansourShahhosseini/mansour/index.md

   Journal of Travel & Tourism Marketing, 41(4), 472–490.

 ## <a name="working-papers"></a>Working Papers
-- Behrad, Hossein, and Shahhosseini, Mansour, "Show What You Say, Say What You Show: A New Measure of Successful Listing with Empirical Evidence from Airbnb"
+- "How to Sell in the Secondhand Market"
-- Shahhosseini, Mansour, and Luo, Xueming, "Causal Impact of Brands Supports for Abortion Rights on Consumers Spending"
+- "What Makes a Movie Trailer Great?"

 ## <a name="working-in_progress"></a>Work in Progress
-- "How to Sell in Secondhand Market"
+- "Unintentional Consequences of Monitoring in Healthcare"
-- "What Makes a Movie Trailer Great?"
+- "Livestreamers' Hidden Value"

 ## <a name="codes"></a>Codes
 - [LLMs Tutorial](https://github.com/MansourShahhosseini/LLM-Tutorial)